 So even during a pandemic, it’s OK to crack a well-timed joke, especially if it brings you closer to others.
 Or try reading a funny book or watching a funny movie or show.
 For quick giggly hits, check out Comedy Central’s YouTube channel and the Laugh Lounge app, which streams live stand-up comedy.

 Bonus: Laughter may reduce anxiety, lower blood pressure, and calm your stress response.
+Used skillfully, it’s also an effective way to challenge misguided beliefs.
 That’s no joke!

 @valentinaa_jara: I love this DIY mask: honey and cinnamon — it really helps with my acne. 💕